-For the past 60 years, CHOICE testing has helped everyday Australians sort the good products and services from the bad and the unsafe.
+For more than 60 years, CHOICE has helped everyday Australians sort the good products and services from the bad and the unsafe.

 Some products we've looked at are clearly a waste of money – such as the insurance policy against alien abduction.
-Other products are more subtle.
-At first glance they may appear to be perfectly fine, only to prove shonky later on once you've already parted with your cash.
+The problems with other products are less obvious.
+At first glance they may appear to be perfectly fine, only to prove problematic later on once you've already parted with your cash.

 Those are the products we're particularly interested in shining a light on, and were the inspiration for the launch of the first ever CHOICE Shonky Awards in 2006.

-Since then, we've awarded more than 100 Shonkys to businesses or products for a range of reasons including misleading marketing claims, ripping off consumers and being downright dangerous.
+Since then, we've awarded 128 Shonkys to businesses or products for a range of reasons including misleading marketing claims, ripping off consumers and being downright dangerous.

 The awards were created to raise awareness of shonky products and services among Australians, and to put pressure on businesses and the government to ensure that what we buy is safe, and works.

 Over the years, the Shonkys have led to some solid wins for consumers – here are ten of those victories.

 Qantas found itself the recipient of a Shonky last year after delivering a disappointing experience to many customers.

 1. Qantas shows some spirit

 Last year, we branded the so-called "Spirit of Australia" the "Spirit of Disappointment" after we found the airline's customer service to be severely lacking.